 An owner’s dedication to regular exercise and involvement in family games is needed to ensure the animal’s health and mental state are as they should be.

 Rottweiler-Labrador mixes are known to be affectionate and friendly.
 They enjoy a lot of family time and will feel aggrieved if they are omitted from a social function.
 They crave human attention and praise, and learn quickly if training is offered confidently.
 However, if they are not given enough interaction or consistent training, their behaviour can turn sour and they begin to exhibit anti-social behaviour.

-The dog is not to blame for this anti-social behaviour; it is most of the time brought about by problems of the human chemistry of the house and a lack of responsible dog ownership.
+The Rottweiler cross Labrador dog is not to blame for this anti-social behaviour; it is most of the time brought about by problems of the human chemistry of the house and a lack of responsible dog ownership.
 It is imperative that all of the family is aware of the demands of the breed and can look after the dog sufficiently well.

-As well as being prone to the ailments that affect any dog, the Rottweiler-Labrador mix suffers with certain conditions and complaints that are commonly seen of either parent.
+As well as being prone to the ailments that affect any dog, the Labrottie mix suffers with certain conditions and complaints that are commonly seen of either parent.
 Labradors and Rottweilers are susceptible to certain diseases because of their size (such as hip dysplasia and gastric torsion) and Labradors are especially prone to obesity and ear infections.
 You should expect one or more of the following illnesses to assault the health of your labrottie at some stage:

 - Bone cancer

 - Ear infections

 How much exercise does a Rottweiler cross Labrador need

 Your Rottweiler-cross-Labrador needs plenty of exercise.
 She is a powerful dog with an exceptional endurance and she should be walked every day at least twice.
 To be outdoors also stimulates her mind, and regular outdoor activities will help her to become a well-rounded and sociable animal.
 It is also necessary to keep a labrottie active due to her propensity towards obesity.